 “I am pretty famous, so if you guys would all like an autograph, please line up.”

 The kids and our fairy godmother publisher got on their tour bus and headed out and Rylan and I drove the hour home.
-He thought it was just another day in his blessed life, but I was in a state of complete humility over God’s orchestration of our life.
-He knows.
-He plans.
-He acts.
-He listens.
-He denies.
-He’s silent.
-He opens doors and slams them.
+He thought it was just another day in his blessed life, but I was in a state of complete humility over God’s orchestration of our life with this book deal from the sky.
 And I keep trying to pretend like I own control over His ways.
 His grace looks past my ego and blesses my pants right off constantly.